-Requirements for Resident Classification, Rules Applying to Minors and Exemptions from Nonresident Supplemental Tuition can be found published as the “UC Residency Policy and Guidelines” available at Office of the General Counsel website under Educational Affairs and Campus Services.
+Requirements for Resident Classification, Rules Applying to Minors and Exemptions from Nonresident Supplemental Tuition can be found published as the "UC Residence Policy and Guidelines" available at the Office of the General Counsel website.

-Read the full text of UC Residency Policy-Residency Guidelines for Purposes of Tuition and Fees at http://www.ucop.edu/general-counsel/.
+Read the full text of UC Residence Policy-Residency Guidelines for Purposes of Tuition and Fees at http://ucop.edu/residency/.

 If you have not met all of the UC requirements for residency prior to the Residence Determination Date each term in which you propose to attend the University, you must pay Nonresident Supplemental Tuition in addition to all other fees.